bucanero/PS4CheatsManager/README.md

 # Donations

-My GitHub projects are open to a [sponsor program](https://patreon.com/dparrino).
-If you feel that my tools helped you in some way or you would like to support it, you can consider a [PayPal donation](https://www.paypal.me/bucanerodev).
+My GitHub projects are open to a [Patreon sponsor program](https://patreon.com/dparrino).
+If you feel that my tools helped you in some way or you would like to support future developments, you can consider a [PayPal donation](https://www.paypal.me/bucanerodev).

 # Setup instructions